BristolCompositesInstitute/RSE-Guide/code_for_readability.md

 ## Comments and docstrings
-As mentioned above, comments should describe "why" the code is the way it is, not simply describe "what" the code does - the "what" should be obvious from the code (If it isn't, then it is a sign that the code needs re-structuring or variable/function names rethinking).
+As mentioned above, comments should describe "why" the code is the way it is, not simply describe "what" the code does.

+We should strive to write self-documenting code where possible, that is, the "what" should be obvious from the code itself.
+If it isn't, then it is a sign that the code needs re-structuring or variable/function names rethinking.
+Of course, this is not always possible and these inherently complex/confusing sections of code should be commented with the 'what' to make the job of reading easier.

 Comments that describe the "what" often simply duplicate our reading, and are "lies waiting to happen":